 Satan twisted God’s Word to convince Eve to eat forbidden fruit.
 Today he twists God’s Word to convince us to eat forbidden foods.
 God did not change His mind about food nor change the biological structure of animals.

-Jesus never ate unclean food nor declare all food clean.
+Jesus never ate unclean food nor declared all food clean.
 The verse “(Jesus made all foods clean)” was added later and is not in any of the original manuscripts.
-That is why it is in parenthesis.
+That is why it is in parentheses.

 Neither Paul nor the disciples ate forbidden foods (even after Jesus was resurrected).
 Peter’s vision was not about food but about Gentiles and Jews.